Church & Chapel

 St. Luke’s Oct 2017; showing the older south aisle with pitched roof

-The oldest surviving part of the Church building in its current location is the south section; the south aisle has a pitched roof possibly indicating an original stand-alone structure and an older sandstone buttress with stone walls is identifiably different to the mudstone walls of the rest of the building (which, unusually, appears to have been built alongside and attached to this older structure).
+The oldest surviving part of the Church building in its current location is the south section which dates from the early C14th; the south aisle has a pitched roof possibly indicating an original stand-alone structure and an older sandstone buttress with stone walls is identifiably different to the mudstone walls of the rest of the building (which, unusually, appears to have been built alongside and attached to this older structure instead of around it).
+The lead was swept off the roof in a gale in 1887 and dry rot led to the collapse of the roof in 1915, it was finally restored in 1924.
+The outline of the original pitch of the roof can still be seen on the East wall of the Tower.

 Galleries